-The amount of sales tax on materials used in highway construction that is included in contract costs paid by the Division of Highways is reimbursed to the state road fund.
+As of Fiscal Year 2018, the amount of sales tax on materials used in highway construction that is included in contract costs paid by the Division of Highways is reimbursed to the state road fund.
+This reimbursement was eliminated effective January 1, 2018.